OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 using System.Text;
 using System.IO;
 using System.Net;
+using System.Web.Script.Services.ScriptService;

 /// <summary>
 /// Summary description for _Default.
 /// </summary>
 [WebService(Namespace = "http://tempuri.org/")]
 [WebServiceBinding(ConformsTo = WsiProfiles.BasicProfile1_1)]
-// To allow this web service to be called from script, using ASP.NET AJAX, uncomment the following line.
+// To allow this web service to be called from script, using ASP.NET AJAX, include the following line.
-// [System.Web.Script.Services.ScriptService]
+[ScriptService]
 public class WebService : System.Web.Services.WebService {

     public WebService () {